Dika Newlin: Education

 Newlin entered elementary school at age 5 and finished it at age 8.
 She graduated from high school when she was 12 and was admitted to the freshman class at Michigan State University, where her parents taught.
 In her junior year, she enrolled at the University of California at Los Angeles, where Schoenberg was currently teaching.
 She returned to Michigan State in 1939, where at age 16 she graduated with her bachelor's degree in French literature.
 She then returned to Los Angeles to continue studying with Schoenberg, accompanied by her mother because she was so young.

 Newlin kept a diary of her studies with Schoenberg, whom she called "Uncle Arnold."
-She published the diary in 1980 as Schoenberg Remembered: Diaries and Recollections (1938-76).
+She published the diary in 1980 as Schoenberg Remembered: Diaries and Recollections (1938–1976).
 One entry in the diary relates how Schoenberg criticized her string quartet writing as "too pianistic."
 After she acknowledged that she knew it wasn't the best, Schoenberg replied: "No, it is not the best, nor even the second best—perhaps the 50th best, yes?"

 She finished her master's degree in 1941, and then went to Columbia University to pursue doctoral studies, and received Columbia's first doctorate in musicology in 1945 at age 22.
 Newlin's doctoral dissertation was published in 1947 as the book Bruckner, Mahler, Schoenberg.
 A revised and expanded version was issued by W.W.
 Norton, New York, in 1978.
 While at Columbia she studied with among others Roger Sessions, Artur Schnabel, and Rudolf Serkin.
 Her thesis advisor and the university's department head at the time was Paul Henry Lang – as Newlin reports "no fan of Mahler, Bruckner or Schoenberg, but objective enough to support a student's authoring a good dissertation about them".

+Newlin also edited Schoenberg’s essay collection Style and Idea (1950) in collaboration with the author and translated into English those essays which were originally written in German.